 Different lenders are ideal for different borrowers.
 Review these options and take a look at which ones best suit your needs as well as your credit profile.
 Once you have your own short list, you can get prequalified to compare loan options and find the best offer.

-Avant is designed for borrowers with average credit or better and offers a number of perks when you choose a debt consolidation loan.
+Avant is designed for borrowers with average credit or better and offers a number of perks for debt consolidation.

 You can get help with your debt management by getting free access to resources, plus you receive regular updates on your VantageScore to track your credit repair process.

-In fact, the average Avant borrower using the funds for debt consolidation sees a 12-point increase within the first six months.
-So who can get a debt consolidation loan through Avant?
+In fact, the average borrower using the funds for debt consolidation sees a 12-point increase within the first six months.
+So who can get a loan through Avant?

 Most borrowers have a credit score between 600 and 700.
 While you don’t need to meet a minimum income threshold, most customers earn between $40,000 and $100,000 each year.